iratxe-zunzunegui/drug-repurposing-validation-LLMs/README.md

 Zunzunegui Sanz, I., Otero-Carrasco, B., & Rodríguez-González, A.
 **“Accelerating Drug Repurposing with AI: The Role of Large Language Models in Hypothesis Validation”**
-*To be presented at the 38th IEEE International Symposium on Computer-Based Medical Systems (IEEE CBMS2025)* – Madrid, Spain 2025
+*Under review for the 38th IEEE International Symposium on Computer-Based Medical Systems (IEEE CBMS2025)* – Madrid, Spain 2025
 DOI:

 ---